J.M.W. Turner: Sketchbooks, Drawings and Watercolours

 By the time Turner moved out of the rented Hammersmith house, he was beginning to plan a new house of his own on land at Twickenham bought four years before.
 Material related to the future Sandycombe Lodge, individual drawings or watercolours and later sketchbooks with Thames scenery are all treated separately in this catalogue.

-Note: Subsequent research has led to the inclusion in 2016 of the Composition Studies sketchbook (Turner Bequest LXV 1–30), formerly dated to about 1801, in the present section.
-The text of the Introduction remains otherwise unchanged.
+Note: Subsequent research led to the inclusion in 2016 of the Composition Studies sketchbook (Turner Bequest LXV 1–30), formerly dated to about 1801, in the present section.
+In 2023, it was joined by the largely blank Eclipse sketchbook (LXXXV 1–100), apparently used only briefly to record an unspectacular partial solar eclipse on 11 February 1804, likely viewed in the London area.
+The original text of this Introduction remains otherwise unchanged.

 1